peterpih/05_RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```

+The median has moved closer to the mean.

 ## Are there differences in activity patterns between weekdays and weekends?

 To answer this question, we need to create another factor which is either Weekday or Weekend, and apply it to the the data with imputed step values.
 This will be a new column called: day_type